Kafva/firefox/README.md

 # firefox
 Build Firefox with patches and a custom pdf.js version on Linux and macOS.
+To use your own patches, place them under `./patches` before starting the build.
+Configuration variables for the build are set in `config.mk` and the `mozconfig` files under `conf`.

 ## Linux
 1. Build in podman for your distro (ubuntu or archlinux):